-We considered this matter to be one of most significance in the audit due to the high level of subjectivity in respect of assumptions underlying impairment analysis of non-current assets and significant judgements and estimates made by the management.
+We considered this matter to be one of most significance in the audit due to the high level of subjectivity in respect of assumptions underlying indicators and impairment test models. impairment analysis of non-current assets and significant judgements and estimates made by the management.
 In addition, increased cost of debt and uncertainty regarding future economic growth affects the Group's business prospects and triggers potential impairment of the Group's assets.